Shelley Fabares: 1960s and 1970s

-1980s
+1980s and 1990s

-In the 1980s Fabares could be seen on Mork & Mindy, Matt Houston, The Love Boat, Newhart, and Murder, She Wrote.

-She did a television film Memorial Day (1983) with Mike Farrell (who would later become her husband), as well as the films Suburban Beat (1985), The Canterville Ghost (1985), Hot Pursuit (1987), and Run Till You Fall (1988).
+During the 1980s, Fabares made guest appearances on the television series Mork & Mindy, Matt Houston, The Love Boat, Newhart, and Murder, She Wrote.
+She appeared in the television film Memorial Day (1983) with Mike Farrell, whom she later married, and in the films Suburban Beat (1985), The Canterville Ghost (1985), Hot Pursuit (1987), and Run Till You Fall (1988).

-Coach

-In 1989, she won the role of Christine Armstrong Fox on the ABC sitcom Coach.
-"Here was an intelligent, funny, well-written series," Fabares said "And the people putting it on wanted me to play a very successful, ambitious woman in it."

-The series originally struggled in the ratings until it shifted to play after Roseanne.
-It was a hit and played until 1997.
+In 1989, Fabares was cast as Christine Armstrong Fox on the ABC sitcom Coach.
+She described the series as well-written and said she was attracted to the opportunity to portray a successful and ambitious woman.
+The series initially struggled in the ratings before moving to a time slot following Roseanne.
+Its ratings subsequently improved, and it ran until 1997.

-For her work, Fabares was nominated twice for a Primetime Emmy Award, and, in 1994, she was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for her role as Mary Stone on The Donna Reed Show.

-During the series' run Fabares appeared on Love or Money (1990), Deadly Relations (1993), The Great Mom Swap (1995), and A Nightmare Come True (1997).
+For her work on Coach, Fabares received two Primetime Emmy Award nominations.
+In 1994, she received the Young Artist Foundation’s Former Child Star "Lifetime Achievement" Award for her portrayal of Mary Stone on The Donna Reed Show.
+During the run of Coach, she also appeared in the television films Love or Money (1990), Deadly Relations (1993), The Great Mom Swap (1995), and A Nightmare Come True (1997).

 Later career

-After Coach ended in 1997, Fabares voiced the role of Martha Kent on Superman: The Animated Series.
+After Coach ended in 1997, Fabares voiced the role of Martha Kent (and her real-life husband Mike Farrell played Jonathan Kent) on Superman: The Animated Series.
 She reprised the role twice, once in Justice League and again for the direct-to-video film Superman: Brainiac Attacks (2006).

-She was in Playing to Win: A Moment of Truth Movie (1998).
+Fabares also featured in the television film Playing to Win: A Moment of Truth Movie (1998).

-From 2004 to 2011 she produced the Screen Actors Guild Awards.
+From 2004 to 2017, Fabares was a producer for the Screen Actors Guild Awards.

-Personal life
+Personal life and death

-In 1964, Fabares married producer Lou Adler.
+Fabares married producer Lou Adler in 1964.
 They separated in 1966 and divorced in 1980.
-Since 1984, she has been married to actor Mike Farrell.
+In 1984, she married actor Mike Farrell.
+She had no biological children, but was a stepmother to Farrell's two children from his previous marriage to Judy Farrell.

 In October 2000, Fabares received a liver transplant after being diagnosed with autoimmune hepatitis.

+Fabares died on August 22, 2026, at her home in Los Angeles, at the age of 82.
+Her family later confirmed that the cause of death was pneumonia.